Structure before construction.

 We gather goals, confirm fit, and route you to the correct next step.
 This is where the project becomes organized.

-- Clarify your priorities: size, style, usage (family, entertaining, fitness, relaxation).
+- Clarify your priorities: size, style, usage, family needs, entertaining, fitness, or relaxation.

 - Align budget range and timeline expectations with realistic options.

-- Identify site constraints early: access, fences, grade/drainage, utilities, HOA considerations.
+- Identify site constraints early: access, fences, grade, drainage, utilities, and HOA considerations.

 - Recommend the best path: vinyl liner, fiberglass, gunite, renovation, spa, or service.